 Allianz Australia is one of Australia’s largest insurers and has more than two and a half million policyholders around the country.
 Its car insurance products offers a range of competitive features - compare and see which policy is right for you.

 We don't currently have this brand on our panel.
 But don't fret!
-You can head to the Allianz website or compare a bunch of other car insurance companies with finder.
+You can head to the Allianz insurance website or compare car insurance from a bunch of other insurance companies with Finder.

 - Is there a No Claim Bonus?
 No Claim Bonus is replaced by Star Rating Protection.

 - Can I save by having a higher excess?
 Choosing a higher voluntary excess will result in a lower premium for you.

 This policy provides the broadest range of protection available from Allianz and it covers your car for loss or damage as well as your liability when your vehicle causes damage to another car.
 You can choose from an agreed or market value policy and also take advantage of Allianz’s quick and simple claims process.